4 Billion Years On

 This month in numbers

-Ghana experienced its 7th warmest April on record in 2026, with an average temperature of 30.05°C, an anomaly of +1.6°C compared to the 1961–1990 baseline.
-The period of February to April 2026 was the 4th warmest on record, with an average temperature of 30.17°C, an anomaly of +1.5°C. Globally, April 2026 was the 2nd warmest on record for land temperatures, with the February-April period also ranking as the 2nd warmest.
+Ghana experienced its 7th warmest April on record, with an average temperature of 30.05°C, an anomaly of +1.6°C compared to the 1961–1990 baseline.
+The period of February–April 2026 ranked as the 4th warmest such period in 86 years of records, with an average temperature of 30.17°C, an anomaly of +1.5°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with the February–April period also ranking as the 2nd warmest globally.

 What changed